 Blogs and podcasts

-Covid-19 has dominated the year and our briefing service has responded, providing information and analysis crucial to understanding and responding to the effects of the pandemic on individuals and communities.
-Our briefing output increased by 20% on last year and we carried on delivering briefings on the full range of issues – from Brexit, to finance, to education – that still confront local government in the midst of the global health crisis.
+Covid-19 has dominated the year and our briefing service has stepped up, providing information and analysis crucial to understanding and responding to the effects of the pandemic on individuals and communities.
+Our briefing output increased by 20% this year and we carried on delivering briefings on the full range of issues – from Brexit, to finance, to education – that still confront local government in the midst of the global health crisis.

 We expanded the number and scope of the international briefings that we now offer members, bringing you global learning on Covid-19, sustainability and more from Australia, South Africa, Europe and elsewhere.

 And we made it easier for you to mine our huge content library by developing briefing series around specific themes, such as towns and introducing bundles of previously published content for you to revisit.